TatshSiow/SmoothScrollAutoRefresh/README.md

 SmoothScroll.exe needs to be running before launching the service\
 Or else the service won't be able to find the origin location of SmoothScroll.exe

-Save your CMD works before deactivate!\
+Save your CMD works before deactivate service!\
-It will kill all cmd.exe and conhost.exe to eliminate memory leaks
+It will kill all **cmd.exe** and **conhost.exe** to eliminate memory leaks

-## Report BUGS
-Screenshot and open an issue, logs will be truely appreciated
+Feedbacks are appreciated.

 ## Disclaimer

-* I'm not responsible for breaking devices, thermonuclear war, or you getting fired because the your development failed.
-* YOU are choosing to use this automation script, and if you point the finger at me for messing up your device, I will laugh at you.
-* If the company take legal actions on you, that's your problem, not mine.
+* By using this application, you acknowledge and agree to the automated restart task.

+* Scheduled Restarts: This automated script is executed at specific intervals to refresh the application.
+These restarts are performed seamlessly and with minimal (nearly zero) impact on your experience.

+* User Impact: While I have taken measures to minimize any inconvenience, Users will lose Command Prompt and Console Host sessions when executing task deactivation.
+Save your work to avoid potential disruptions.

+* I'M NOT RESPONSIBLE FOR YOUR DATA LOSS FOR NOT SAVING THE COMMAND PROMPT LINES.
+* I'M NOT RESPONSIBLE FOR LEGAL ACTIONS YOU MIGHT FACE BY THE ORIGIN COMPANY.

+* THIS IS A PROJECT ON STUDENT ACADEMIC RESEARCH